richardgan36/Sliding-Puzzle/README.md

 ## 3 by 3 Too Easy?

-Worry not!
 The puzzle size can be as big as you want (or as big as your computer can handle!).
 Just click the cog icon in the menu and change "Puzzle Size".
 Additionally, increase the difficulty by increasing "Scramble Number" - the number of tiles shifted from the solved configuration.

 ![alt text](https://github.com/richardgan36/SlidingPuzzle/blob/master/screenshots/sliding_puzzle_settings_screenshot.jpg)